Application requirements

 • What are the most important challenges managers face?

-• How financial technologies have changed your everyday life?
-Provide examples and think of any other financial inventions which would improve the wellbeing of people in your country.
+• How have financial technologies changed your everyday life?
+Provide examples and suggest any other financial inventions that could improve the wellbeing of people in your country.

-• “Human resources are the most important asset of a company.” - Discuss the statement provided and illustrate your point(s) with one or more examples from a corporation or organization of your own choosing.
+• “Human resources are the most important asset of a company.”
+Discuss this statement with examples from a corporation or organization of your choice.

 Topics for Economics and Public Policy programme: